ZippeGit/GSU_FIT1_2/TP03_Inan_Ozer/README.txt

+(Still working on translating comment lines to English)

 Project on making a program that adds effects to pgm files, both P2 and P5.
 The effects are:
 1- Noise